Library

 Arrival City: How the Largest Migration in History Is Reshaping Our World

-We will discuss a book about how migrants come to cities around the world, what they experience as they move from rural villages to cities, and what they need in order to be successful.
-The places they settle are what the book calls “arrival cities,” some of which exist in the Atlanta area.
-Doug Saunders…
+“Arrival City” shows us how migrants come to cities around the world, what they experience as they move from rural villages, and what they need in order to be successful in the transition.
+The places they settle are neighborhoods the author calls “arrival cities.”
+Doug Saunders is a journalist at Toronto’s Globe and Mail newspaper….

 Walkable City: How Downtown Can Save America, One Step at a Time